Self-isolation and self-quarantine advice for COVID-19 (coronavirus)

 Arriving from Interstate

-All people arriving to South Australia from interstate by road or via Adelaide airport need to complete the cross border pre-approval form at least 72 hours prior to arrival.
+All people arriving to South Australia from interstate by road or via Adelaide airport should complete the cross border pre-approval form at least 14 days prior to arrival.

 People waiting for their COVID-19 test result

-After a person has been tested for COVID-19, they should stay in self-isolation until they receive a negative test result.
+After a person has been tested for COVID-19, they should stay in self-isolation until they receive a negative test result (in certain cases you may be required to remain in self-isolation or self-quarantine if directed to do so by SA Health or SA Police).

-People who have been advised by SA Health that they are a close contact of a confirmed COVID-19 case must stay in self-isolation until the date provided to them by the Communicable Disease Control Branch.
+People who have been advised by SA Health that they are a close contact or a casual contact of a confirmed COVID-19 case must stay in self-isolation until the date provided to them by the Communicable Disease Control Branch.

 People who have tested positive for COVID-19

-When a person has been diagnosed with COVID-19 (and doesn’t need to be in hospital), they must stay in self-isolation until they are cleared by a COVID-19 GP Assessment Team doctor to leave self-isolation.
+When a person receives a positive test result for COVID-19 (and doesn’t need to be in hospital), they must stay in self-isolation until they are cleared by SA Health to leave self-isolation.

 How is this being monitored and enforced?